hamogu/doc/source/inbrief/simsetup.rst

 controlled with less than 10.
 Template |marx| parameter files are included as part of the distribution and can be found in the top level of the source directory.
-Section~\ref{chap:parameters} reproduces the user configurable portion of a typical |marx| parameter file.
 The tool :marxtool:`plist` can be used to print the contents of ``marx.par`` in a more readable format while :marxtool:`pset` can be used to set the values of specific parameters.